 1 - 149 members – 1 Officer at Large

 150 - up members – 3 Officers at Large

-Any vacancies occurring among the executive directors during the year shall be filled until the next election by a majority vote of all members present at the next annual meeting.
-A vacancy in the office of President shall be filled by the Vice‐President and the resulting vacancy of Vice‐President or any other officer / officer at large vacancy shall be filled by election of the executive members present at the next regular meeting and serve in this capacity until the next annual meeting.
+Any vacancies occurring among the executive directors during the year shall be filled by an appointed member of the board until the next annual meeting.
+A vacancy in the office of President shall be filled by the Vice‐President and the resulting vacancy of Vice‐President or any other officer / officer at large vacancy shall be filled by election by the executive members present at the next regular meeting and serve in this capacity until the next annual meeting.

 The board may create committees as needed, such as fundraising, shows, public relations, youth, etc. The President appoints all committee chairs.
 Committees are accountable to the Board.
 Committees are not permitted to have separate treasuries apart from the Association.

 As per ART.
 ONE, SEC.
 III of these by-laws, the Association may choose to join any other organization as long as the membership believes to be in the interest of the Association.
 If the other organization requires a representative of the Association, this elected representative will be nominated from the Association’s active membership.
 The Association’s representative shall serve for a 2-year term with an opportunity to be re-elected for a second term only.
 The Association’s representative is accountable to the Board and will be required to report related activities to the Board and Members.
 Should an Association’s representative position be declared vacant for any reason, the Board shall elect, by majority vote, a successor to serve until the next annual meeting.